District Heating: What Are They and How They Drive Energy Efficiency in City Councils

 32.3% of installed capacity is in Catalonia (495 MW), followed by Madrid, whose 342 MW represent 23.6% of the 1.448 MW installed throughout the country.

 Monitoring the energy consumption and operation of these facilities is crucial in this type of project.
 Why?
 Because they depend on a large economic investment to carry them out.
-That’s why I suggest propose that you go one step further, making advanced analyses and obtaining reports that will help you demonstrate the ROI of the project.
-The DEXMA Platform is the most advanced on the market and with its help, you will be assured of personalised results and reports.
-We recommend you to try it!
+That’s why I suggest proposing that you go one step further, making advanced analyses and obtaining reports that will help you demonstrate the ROI of the project.
+The Spacewell Energy (Dexma) Platform is the most advanced on the market and with its help, you will be assured of personalised results and reports.
+We recommend you try it!